MinneapolisStarTribune/agate-ai/README.md

 Agate is a service that uses large language models to extract structured data from unstructured news articles, supplying context and other information that are useful in creating products specific to news.

 Whereas traditional entity extraction techniques are effective at identifying strings representing people names, places and other named entities, Agate goes a couple steps further.
-It supplies context about the entity and its relevance to the story — for example, noting that an address is where a crime took place.
-And it cleans and collapses entities to eliminate redundancy.
-The same techniques being used here can also extract data from articles that traditional entity extraction models might not be trained to identify, such as recipes and box scores.
+It is able to limit its extraction to places that are editorially relevant; annotates them with additional information (such as addresses, in the case of named places); and it cleans and collapses entities to eliminate redundancy.

 The resulting information can be used both to create products that might be useful to readers and journalists (think: mapping restaurant reviews, or crafting hyperlocal newsletters and alerts).
 And, when placed into a knowledge graph, the extracted entities enable more comprehensive and accurate searching and summarization than traditional retrieval-augmented generation, reducing the risk of hallucination and returning more useful results.

-This tool is in early development, but it works well enough to be promising ...
+The current version focuses only supports locations, but the same techniques can be applied to other entities, such as people and institutions, or more specific bits of structured information, such as recipes, sports statistics, and other pieces of information often captured in news stories.

+Agate is currently in early development, but given early interest from some of our partners we've elected to work in the open.
+The code here is available under an MIT license.

 ## Why "Agate?"